 Dinkey's Transformation:

-From Obese and fat-blind to Thriving with New Best Friend, Kip!
+From obese, fat-blind and severely sunburned, to Thriving with New Best Friend, Kip!

 Follow Us On Social Media